rforbiodatascience24/group_19_project/README.md

 Contributors: s243633 (243633), s242707 (mariamdalia), s243634 (victorhanove), (idasofie-la), (nzomorrodnia)

 NOTE: we have to include a direct link to our presentation html here

+NOTE: we have to get the data directly from the web